wiremock/api-template-library/xero.com-xero_bankfeeds/index.md

 ---
 slug: "xero-com-xero_bankfeeds"
-name: "Xero Bank Feeds API"
+title: "Xero Bank Feeds API"
 provider: "xero.com"
 description: "The Bank Feeds API is a closed API that is only available to financial\
   \ institutions that have an established financial services partnership with Xero.\